DinoEhman/Bioinformatics/README.md

 ### Results on test set:

 ##### 1. Big punishment method
-J29 - finds 2 expected alels completely but not third one J30 - finds first alel completely, second one with 1 change but doesn't find third expected alel
+J29 - finds 2 expected alleles completely but not third one J30 - finds first allele completely, second one with 1 change but doesn't find third expected allele

 ##### 2. Rough method
-J29 - finds 2 expected alels completely but not third one J30 - finds first alel completely, second one with 1 change and third expected alel with 1 change, 2 deletion and 1 insertion
+J29 - finds 2 expected alleles completely but not third one J30 - finds first allele completely, second one with 1 change and third expected allele with 1 change, 2 deletion and 1 insertion

 ##### 3. Method A
+J29 - finds 2 expected alleles completely but not third one J30 - finds first allele completely, second one with 1 change and third expected allele with 1 change, 2 deletion and 1 insertion

-###### 4. Method B
+##### 4. Method B
+J29 - finds first and third alleles completly and second one with 1 insertion J30 - finds first and second allele completely, and third expected allele with 1 change, 2 deletion and 1 insertion

 ##### 5. Kmeans method
-J29 - finds first alel with 1 insertion, second one with 1 insertion but doesn't find third expected alel J30 - finds first alel completely, second one with 1 change but doesn't find third expected alel
+J29 - finds first allele with 1 insertion, second one with 1 insertion but doesn't find third expected allele J30 - finds first allele completely, second one with 1 change but doesn't find third expected allele

 ##### 6. DBSCAN method
-J29 - finds first alel completely, second one with 1 change and third alel with 1 deletion J30 - finds first alel completely, second one with 1 change and third alel with 1 insertion, 1 change and 2 deletion
+J29 - finds first allele completely, second one with 1 change and third allele with 1 deletion J30 - finds first allele completely, second one with 1 change and third allele with 1 insertion, 1 change and 2 deletion

 ### Compiling methods